Dhru-win/ml-project-supervised-learning/README.md

  ### results

-  - Decision tree yelded 72% accuracy whereas Random forest yelded 77% accuracy.
+  - Decision tree yelded 72% accuracy whereas Random forest yelded 76% accuracy.

   ### future goals

--will do more advanced feature engeneering and data transformation of features and make some tweaks in the modal to imporove accuracy of both models
+-will do more advanced feature engeneering and data transformation of features and make some tweaks in the modal to imporove accuracy of both models.
+Moreover, I would like to test out different models for the project